 Debra is accepting commissions on large canvas works.
 Custom dimensions are welcome.
-See original painting price chart for pricing details.
 A 50 % deposit is required on all commissioned paintings, the balance is not due until the commissioned is completed.
 Art is personal and subjective for both parties, so in the event that a commissioned artwork is not claimed it will be released to the open market and or galleries.
 Clients will suggest a subject, palette preferences and size.
 Debra does not accept all palettes or subjects but takes in consideration what you have in mind for a commissioned painting.
 The final artwork will be determined by Debra.
 If you would like to commission Debra please contact her at email@example.com

-Debra is currently working with a publisher to offer prints of all of her paintings except for her Atmospheres and some from her Abstract Collections.
-These prints will only be available to the design trade.
+Debra is currently working with a publisher to offer prints of all of her paintings except for her Atmospheric paintings.
 Prints will arrive ready to hang and will be available in a variety of sizes.
 Be sure to check back or follow Debra on her Instagram page for the print release date.

 What Inspired Debra To Become An Artist